Halloween Kids Craft Picasso Frankenstein

 As an Amazon Associate, I earn from qualifying purchases.
 This post may contain affiliate links.
 See our full disclosure here.

-I had so much fun making Picasso inspired Frankensteins with my son’s 1st grade class.
-I was inspired to to try this project after seeing this wonderful post about a Picasso monster project.
 With the help of one other parent, I was able to help 27 children complete this Halloween kids craft in an hour.
 It would have been nice though to have a little more time for the children to work on the background of their pictures.
-The best part about this project is that there was virtually no prep time.

 - 9″ x 12″ bright green and dark green card stock or construction paper for the Frankenstein head.